Ed Carpenter Racing

-Ed Carpenter Racing is an American racing team based in Speedway, Indiana that currently competes in the IndyCar Series.
+Ed Carpenter Racing, competing as "ECR", is an American racing team based in Speedway, Indiana that currently competes in the IndyCar Series.
 The team is owned by driver Ed Carpenter.
-The team is based in Indianapolis, Indiana, and currently fields the No. 20 Dallara-Chevrolet for Conor Daly for oval races and the No. 21 Dallara-Chevrolet for Rinus VeeKay.
+The team is based in Indianapolis, Indiana, and currently fields the No. 20 Dallara-Chevrolet for Alexander Rossi, the No. 21 Dallara-Chevrolet for Christian Rasmussen and the No. 33 Dallara-Chevrolet for Ed Carpenter.
 In 2015, the team merged with Sarah Fisher Hartman Racing to form CFH Racing, but became ECR again in 2016.

 History

 After spending five seasons with Vision Racing, and the 2011 IndyCar Series season with Sarah Fisher Hartman Racing, on November 2, 2011, Ed Carpenter announced the creation of Ed Carpenter Racing, which ran its first season in 2012 with sponsorship by Fuzzy's Premium Vodka for three seasons.
 Among the reasons for the team's creation was concerns surrounding the departure of Sarah Fisher Racing's sponsor Dollar General.
 IRL founder and Carpenter's stepfather Tony George also became an owner, along with former golfer Fuzzy Zoeller.
 American Le Mans Series team owner and former Penske Racing member Derrick Walker was hired as general manager; Tim Broyles and Bret Schmitt were hired as team manager and crew chief, respectively.

 On February 13, 2012, it was confirmed that the team will run with engines from Chevrolet.
 Carpenter stated that he was intending to run a full season, unlike in previous seasons, where he ran the ovals, and had also decided to drive with #20, the number he drove with during his tenure at Vision Racing.
 The team claimed its first victory with Carpenter winning the season-ending MAVTV 500 at Auto Club Speedway, and ECR became the only one-driver team to win a race in 2012.
 In 2013, Walker left for a position with IndyCar.
 Eventually, Carpenter scored the pole position for the Indianapolis 500.
 He finished the season sixteenth in points, with a best result of second at the final race at Auto Club Speedway.

 For the 2014 season, Carpenter competed in the oval races on the calendar, while Mike Conway competed for the team on road and street courses.
 On March 20, J. R. Hildebrand was hired to run the 2014 Indianapolis 500 with the team in the No. 21.
 The move to a shared drive paid off well for the team early in the year, with Conway winning the 40th Toyota Grand Prix of Long Beach, and Carpenter winning the Indy 500 pole for the second consecutive year.
 Carpenter's four lap average of 231.067 mph was the first Indy pole-claiming run in excess of 230 mph for 11 years.
 Unfortunately, he was involved in a crash with James Hinchcliffe on a late restart, finishing 27th.
 Later in the season, Carpenter won the Firestone 600 at Texas Motor Speedway, his first win since the 2012 triumph at Fontana.